saltyorg/docs/docs/reference/guides/plexguide.md

 Once this is saved, you need to install the mount service:

 IMPORTANT: if you are going through the initial setup DO NOT RUN THIS `mounts` TAG until you've installed saltbox `core` at least [which will run the `mounts` tag].
+The `mounts` tag depends on other things that the `core` tag installs.

 ```shell
 sb install mounts
 ```

 ## Cloudplow changes

+NOTE: This is assuming you want to keep uploading to the drives you had set up in PG/PTS.

 ```shell
 nano /opt/cloudplow/config.json